ZeroIsNotNull/JsonTranslator/README.md

 ## What is it for?
 Use this Python Script to translate values of a Json-File.
-The data structure will remain antouched.
-All values are translated in a target language.
+The data structure will remain untouched.
+All values are translated in your target language.
 The application uses the DeepTranslator Module.
 It is needed to be installed before starting the application. pip install -U deep-translator

-## Start it with 4 Params
+## Start the application it with 4 Params
 After installation just call init.py with some parameters.
 For example:
 python init.py --from_language nl --to_language en --input_path snippets.json --output_path translated.json